MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 ## Problem 3: Eye focusing

+Let's assume the first two problems are completelly solved.
+What else can visually hint our brain that it is cheated and this virtual reality is not real?

 In VR, the screen gives two pictures for your eyes—one display for the left and one for the right.
 One thing lacking, though, is the ability to focus on different things within those pictures, like you do in real life.
+When you focus on a close object everything on the background becomes

+<img src="/images/vrproblems-focusung.jpg" width="600" height="269" alt="Focusing on different objects lead to different bluring">

 The same problem exists in 3D movies, but it's not as big of a deal.
 From a focusing point of view, something that is 30 feet away doesn't look all that different from something that is 300 feet away.
 But when the difference is between something that's 30 feet away and something 3 feet away—which happens often in VR—the difference is huge.

-<img src="/images/vrproblems-focusung.jpg" width="600" height="269" alt="Focusing on different objects lead to different bluring">

 One solution to this is eye tracking, which is where small cameras inside VR headsets track the user's eyes change the picture's focus based on where they are looking.
 Eye tracking is also useful because rendering objects in peripheral vision in lower quality saves GPU resources.